 Cats seem especially sensitive to the subtle energies of crystal therapy.
 Here’s what these beautiful healing tools can do for your feline friend.

 Many people collect crystals simply because they’re so beautiful.
-But they’re also vibrational healing tools that work through resonance.
+But crystal therapy is a vibrational healing technique that work through resonance.
 Each crystal has a specific vibrational frequency and amplitude that resonates with and attracts the energies of certain desirable qualities or traits.
 Think of this as the unique “personality” of a crystal.

 Crystal healing is a non-invasive, harmless modality that works on any living being.
 In cats, it can be used for balancing and calming emotions, reducing stress and fear, clearing energy blockages, energizing and rejuvenating the physical body, treating common ailments and assisting with both acute and chronic conditions.
 It can also be used to encourage expanded states of consciousness.